• Facebook

 Absolute Data Expiration in Cache

-value is converted to UTC time to cater to the case where the cache server and client are in different time zones.
-So the items will expire at the exact time that has been specified by the user.
+Moreover, this DateTime value is converted to UTC time to handle scenarios where the cache server and client are in different time zones.
+Therefore, the items will expire at the exact time specified by the user.

 Prerequisites